Google Directory: World link

 The World link had the names of languages.
 If the user clicked on one, they would be taken to a version of the directory in that language.
-But they had no appearance to the main page.

 Kids and Teens

 As the name states, it had pages for kids and teens.
 It was completely disconnected from the rest of the directory, so if you clicked it by accident, you would have to press the back button on your web browser.

 Connection with the Open Directory Project

 The Google Directory was completely built upon the Open Directory Project.
 Google integrated its PageRank system and its search system into it.
 Everything was green.
 There were links on the bottom so that the user could contribute to it.